yamaanqidwai/Assignments/0.5_Images/Images Guide.md

 www.fotolia.com

 You cant increase the size of image without affecting its quality.

-    You em>can/em> reduce the size of image in order to reduce the downloading time for user.
+You can reduce the size of image in order to reduce the downloading time for user.
 Use JPEG format when an image has a lot of colours in it.
-    Use PNG b>and/b> GIF format when an image has few colours OR when image has large areas of the same colour, also called flat colour.
+Use PNG and GIF format when an image has few colours OR when image has large areas of the same colour, also called flat colour.
 Such images are also known as flat coloured image
 Use GIF gormat when displaying few frames animation.
 Image resolution should no more be than 72ppi (pixels per inch).
 When displaying vector images, use SVG format to store them OR convert them into bitmap images instead.
 For transparent images, store them in GIF format OR PNG format.